SharktallicA/Game-Zombie-Survival/README.md

 # Game: Windows CLI-based zombie survival base

-A zombie game based on a previous assignment, but is going to be expanded into a more interesting game.
+A zombie game based on a previous University assignment.
+This is rewritten and will be greatly expanded from that.